Goldilocks Isolation: High Performance VMs with Edera: Requirements

 \section{Requirements}

 {{\checkmark}} {{\danger}} {{$\times$}}

-The goal of Edera is to create strong container isolation, while ensuring usability.
-Usability means both the ability to take advantage of the large ecosystem built around containers, and the ability to adopt Edera without affecting runtime performance.
+Our goal is to create a system with strong container isolation while ensuring compatibility with the container ecosystem and performance comparable to OS virtualization.
 To achieve this, our requirements are as follows.

 \textbf{Eliminate the shared kernel.} The system must support secure multi-tenancy, with the container acting as a security boundary.
-This means removing the kernel from the TCB so that a bug in the kernel is not sufficient to escape the isolation.
+This means removing the kernel from the TCB so that a bug in the kernel is not sufficient to escape the container's isolation.

-\textbf{Use existing images.} Existing container images must run without modification.
-Some images have proprietary code which cannot be accessed by users to re-build the image.
-Even when the source is available, re-building images is time consuming.
+\textbf{Use existing OCI images.} Existing OCI container images must run without modification.
+Some OCI images have proprietary code which cannot be accessed by users to re-build the image.
+Even when the source is available, re-building images takes time and compute resources

-\textbf{Run on any commodity hardware.} The system must be able to run on common, commercially available hardware without relying on specialized hardware like virtualization extensions or TEEs.
-Virtualization extensions are not available on all CPUs or on all commercial cloud infrastructure, and can be much more expensive when available.
-For example only 7\% of AWS instance types include virtualization extensions.
+\textbf{Cloud compatibility.} The system must run on commercially available systems without relying on specialized hardware like virtualization extensions or TEEs.
+Virtualization extensions are not available on all commercial cloud infrastructure as most cloud instances are already virtual machines, so access to virtualization extensions is only possible if the instance includes nested virtualization that passes through access to CPU features or if the instance provides bare metal access to a machine.
+Prices for a bare metal EC2 instance start at more than \$4/hour, compared to < \$0.01 for the smallest non-bare metal instance.

-\textbf{Driver isolation.} The system should be able to isolate hardware drivers, including those for GPUs, from the host kernel.
-In other words, a driver compromise should not be able to impact the hypervisor or host machine.

-\textbf{Memory Safety.} The system should be written in a memory safe language to reduce the attack surface of the hypervisor.
-Memory safety vastly reduces the instance of memory leaks and memory corruption attacks.
+\textbf{Memory Safety.} The system should be written in a memory safe language to reduce the attack surface.
+Memory safety vastly reduces the number of memory leaks and memory corruption attacks.

-\textbf{Runtime performance.} The system's runtime performance must be within 15\% of running runc on Docker.
-This ensures that the performance is similar to that of systems using OS virtualization.

-\textbf{Startup performance.} The system's startup performance must be within 10\% of that of runc on Docker.
-While the system startup occurs less often than runtime (just once per application), it is still important to have a fast startup time for provisioning new containers and scaling the number of copies up and down.

-We analyze several systems discussed in \cref{section:background}, and show how they compare to these requirements in \cref{tab:requirements}.
+\textbf{Runtime performance.} The system's runtime performance including for workloads heavy in CPU, memory, or system call usage, must be similar to that in existing systems.
+This ensures that it will not require more resources or higher costs to run.
+The overhead of virtualization has been measured in previous work \cite{huber2011evaluating, younge2011analysis} with 5\% being the lowest overhead reported, so we require that our performance be within 5\% of running runc on Docker.